How to repay your tax credits

 |08 32 10||12001039||HMRC Cumbernauld|

-Your bank or building society
+At your bank or building society

-- your tax credit number
+- your tax credit reference number

 - how much you’re paying

-- period you’re paying for
+- the period you’re paying for